Testing gravity with cold atom interferometry: Results and prospects: Conclusions

 \section{Conclusions}

-Atom interferometers have been developed in the last three decades as new powerful tools to investigate gravity.
+Atom interferometers have been developed as new tools to investigate gravity.
 Their sensitivity, precision, range of applications are increasing steadily.
 They represent new instruments that we are using to look at nature.

 It is well known from the history of science that new instruments and more precise measurements often led to discoveries that stimulated a deeper understanding of fundamental physics.
-Obviously we cannot anticipate whether this will be the case for atom interferometry and gravitational physics but the ingredients are there: several aspects of gravity are presently not clear and the theory does not provide a complete description of experimental observations; two theories, namely general relativity and quantum mechanics, provide a correct description of different phenomena but are not consistent with each other; atom interferometers, precise quantum sensors that were not available until recently, are scrutinizing new aspects of gravitational physics with increasing sensitivity.
+Obviously we cannot anticipate whether this will be the case for atom interferometry and gravitational physics but the ingredients are there: several aspects of gravity are presently not clear and the theory does not provide a complete description of experimental observations; two theories, namely general relativity and quantum mechanics, provide a correct description of different phenomena but are not consistent with each other; atom interferometers and clocks, precise quantum sensors that were not available until recently, are scrutinizing new aspects of gravitational physics with increasing sensitivity.

 We are committed to take advantage of these new instruments and pursue the investigation of gravity with higher and higher precision.
-As described in this review, various are the paths presently investigated experimentally and planned for the future; possible unexpected results in one or more of these experiments might indeed point at new physics.
+As described in this review, various are the paths presently investigated experimentally and planned for the future; possible unexpected results in one or more of these experiments might indeed point at new physics.\\

-\section{Acknowledgements}
+{\bf Acknowledgements}\\